-Furthermore, studies are indicating more and more frequently that hair dye is directly linked to cancer.
-Especially among women, which makes sense because women use hair dye far more exclusively than men.
-Most effective hair dyes contain carcinogens, which are known to be cancer causing.
+Furthermore, studies indicate that hair dye is directly linked to cancer, especially among women, which makes sense because women use hair dye far more exclusively than men.
+Most effective hair dyes contain carcinogens, which are known to be cancer-causing.
 Increasingly, health experts are trying to steer women clear of hair dye.
 Notably, many doctors encourage pregnant women to discontinue the use of hair dye during pregnancy.
-The dangers of long term hair dye use are known, but mostly ignored by a culture obsessed with outward vanity.
+The dangers of long-term hair dye use are known but mostly ignored by a culture obsessed with outward vanity.

 The Biblical View of Vanity

 The word vanity pops up a lot when talking about any form of outward holiness.
-Vanity is one of those catch all words that people throw around without fully understanding what it means.
+Vanity is one of those catch-all words that people throw around without fully understanding what it means.
 Biblically, it has a spectrum of meanings that can be used differently in a variety of situations.
-In essence, the Bible gives lots of instructions on how to think about ourselves inwardly, and that inward transformation will always be outwardly visible (clothing, body language, conversation, actions, ethics, morals, integrity, social interaction).
+In essence, the Bible gives lots of instructions on how to think about ourselves inwardly.
+That inward transformation will always be outwardly visible (clothing, body language, conversation, actions, ethics, morals, integrity, social interaction).

 “Favor [is] deceitful, and beauty [is] vain: [but] a woman [that] feareth the LORD, she shall be praised (Proverbs 31:30)”.

-Here vanity means, empty pleasure; vain pursuit; idle show; unsubstantial activity.
-Vanity is ostentatious, arrogance, and outward showiness.
+Here vanity means empty pleasure; vain pursuit; idle show; unsubstantial activity.
+Vanity is ostentatious, arrogant, and relishes outward showiness.
 Vanity is the inflation of the mind; empty pride, inspired by conceit and manifested by the flaunting of personal decorations.
 Vanity is haughty, gaudy, and relishes in drawing attention to self.

 “For when they speak great swelling words of vanity, they allure through the lusts of the flesh, through much wantonness, those that were clean escaped from them who live in error (2 Peter 2:18).”

-In the middle of Peter’s long rebuke and description of false prophets he mentions their “great swelling words of vanity”.
+In the middle of Peter’s lengthy rebuke and description of false prophets, he mentions their “great swelling words of vanity.”
 False prophets use vain words to appeal to people’s baser instincts of carnal vanity.
 Vain words appeal to our lustful and vain sinful nature.
 This kind of preaching and thinking leads people back into the captivity of sin.

 “And they rejected his statutes, and his covenant that he made with their fathers, and his testimonies which he testified against them; and they followed vanity, and became vain, and went after the heathen that were round about them, concerning whom the Lord had charged them, that they should not do like them (2 Kings 17:15).”

 The Bible chronicles the frequent backsliding and restoration of the Israelites.
-The Israelites followed empty vain things and they became empty and vain.
+The Israelites followed empty, vain things, and they became empty and vain.
 Empty vanity lays the groundwork for deeper and deeper sins.
-As they imitated the heathens around them they became more and more debauched in their thinking and actions.
+As they imitated the heathens around them, they became more and more debauched in their thinking and actions.
 All of this started because they ignored the warnings of their elders and ancestors.
-Vain thinking always leads to sin and sorrow.
+Vain thought always leads to sin and sorrow.